mnit-rtmc/iris/docs/controllers.md

 ## Controller Password

-Authentication is supported or required by some communication protocols.
+Authentication is supported or required by some communication [protocol]s.
 The controller **password** field is used to enter authentication data.

-* For [NTCIP], this represents the SNMP **community** name.
+* For NTCIP, this represents the SNMP **community** name.
 If no controller password is set, the `Public` community name will be used.
 * Web-based devices may require HTTP Basic Authentication.
 For these types of devices, the password field should contain both the user name and password, separated by a colon (`user:password`).
-* For [Central Park], this is a token which is sent in the `x-access-token` HTTP header.
+* For Central Park, this is a token which is sent in the `x-access-token` HTTP header.
-* For [CBW], the user name portion must be `none`.
+* For CBW, the user name portion must be `none`.
 HTTP Basic Authentication can be enabled on the setup page of the [CBW] device (setup.html).
-* [SierraGX] modems can be configured to require authentiation.
+* SierraGX modems can be configured to require authentiation.
 In this case, separate the username and password with a colon, in the same manner as HTTP basic authentication.